200 Facts About Nepal and Nepali | Nepalese

-If not every, then most of the Nepalese parents have a narrow mindset that only good marks in exams and studies make the life secure.
-Good Marks + Good job = Life secure is the mathematical formula of Nepalese parents for good life.
-That’s why many Nepalese parents want their children to read well and for this, they even take a huge amount of loan only for school fee.
+If not every, then most Nepalese parents have a narrow mindset that only good marks in exams and studies make life secure.
+Good Marks + Good job = Life safe is the mathematical formula of Nepalese parents for a good life.
+That’s why many Nepalese parents want their children to read well and for this, they even take a huge amount of loans only for school fees.

 Nepalese people follow many religions.
-Most of the Nepalese people believe in God and worship a statue or a stone regarding as a god every morning and evening and put tika and prasad too.
+Most Nepalese people believe in God and worship a statue or a stone regarding them as a god every morning and evening and put tika and prasad too.

-Most of the Nepalese prefer sons than daughters.
+Most Nepalese prefer sons to daughters.
 They want at least one son in the home.
-That’s why most of the Nepalese people give birth to many daughters in order to fulfill their desire of giving birth to a son.
+That’s why most Nepalese people give birth to many daughters to fulfill their desire of giving birth to a son.
 This practice can still be found in rural areas of Nepal.
-But giving priority to sons than daughters can be found in the developed cities too.
+But giving priority to sons over daughters can be found in developed cities too.

 6. Showing off the jewels makes Nepalese women proud.

-Most of the Nepalese ladies especially married ones love to show off their jewelry in front of their friends and relatives.
-Festivals like Teej, Dashain and occasions like wedding ceremony are like jewelry showing off competition for the women.
+Most Nepalese ladies especially married ones love to show off their jewelry in front of their friends and relatives.
+Festivals like Teej, and Dashain and occasions like wedding ceremonies are like jewelry showing off competition for the women.
 The women compete with each other and the winner feels proud.
 And for it, they even take loans to make gold and diamond jewels only to show off to their friends.

 7. The caste system is still practiced

 Nepalese people have the problem of bribing.
 People with more money and power can do almost anything and the law can’t do anything to them.
-The problem of bribing can be found from a driver to ministers.
-No lawsuits the powerful person, no lawsuits the person with money.
+The problem of bribing can be found in a driver to ministers.
+No lawsuits for the powerful person, no lawsuits against the person with money.

-9. Toxic Substance as blessings of Lord Shiva
+9. Toxic Substances as blessings of Lord Shiva

-About 70% of people in Nepal follow Hindu religion.
-Most Nepalese youths think that being addicted to toxic substances is to way life in the footprint of Lord Shiva.
+About 70% of people in Nepal follow the Hindu religion.
+Most Nepalese youths think that being addicted to toxic substances is the way life is in the footprint of Lord Shiva.

-Nepalese mother’s think that their children will remain hungry if she doesn’t feed them.
-This is happening very often and common in Nepalese family.
+Nepalese mothers think that their children will remain hungry if she doesn’t feed them.
+This is happening very often and is common in Nepalese families.
 This is a kind of love for a child(son or daughter) done by his/her mother.

 11. To have an own house is more than appreciated by Nepalese people

-To have an own house is more than appreciated by Nepalese people.
+To have their own house is more than appreciated by Nepalese people.
 This is a trend among Nepalese people.
 Staying in a house or occupying a home as a tenant is not a satisfactory thing.
-It is a very good thing to own a house and the people having their own house are the respected one among all.
+It is a very good thing to own a house and the people having their own house are the most respected ones of all.

 12. Nepalese people think that there is a tree of money in a foreign country so they want to grab going there

-Nepalese people think that there is a tree of money in a foreign country so they want to grab going there.
+Nepalese people believe that there is a tree of money in a foreign country so they want to grab go there.
 Many Nepalese people somehow or anyhow manage to go abroad to study or working purpose.
-Here somehow or anyhow means the people sell their property like land, buildings or something like that to meet their goals.
+Here somehow or anyhow means the people sell their property like land, buildings, or something like that to meet their goals.

 13. Belief in Reincarnation

 Do you believe in reincarnation?
-I don’t know about reincarnation but there are many religions in which people do believe in Reincarnation of gods and people.
-Most of the Nepalese people believe in reincarnation so they worship their ancestors.
+I don’t know about reincarnation but there are many religions in which people do believe in the Reincarnation of gods and people.
+Most Nepalese people believe in reincarnation so they worship their ancestors.

 14. Supernatural Power

-Most Nepalese people believe that frogs and snakes have supernatural powers and whenever frog croak it rains.
-This belief is popular among the Nepalese people who are mostly involved in farming or agricultural activities.
+Most Nepalese people believe that frogs and snakes have supernatural powers and whenever a frog croaks it rains.
+This belief is popular among Nepalese people who are mostly involved in farming or agricultural activities.
 As 70% of Nepalese are doing agriculture it is a common thing for most people around the nation.

 15. The Ego of Nepalese People

-This is human nature that they want to be superior to another human around them.
-And so is people from Nepal.
-The fact number 15 is that the Nepalese people want to be superior in front of others.
-Here superior means in all sort of thing.
+This is human nature that they want to be superior to other humans around them.
+And so are people from Nepal.
+Fact number 15 is that Nepalese people want to be superior in front of others.
+Here superior means all sorts of things.
 For instance, the way they talk, the place they work, the way they are living, etc. You get it, right??

-There are many things that we can find online on the internet, from a small pen to the huge and big airplanes that can be purchased if you got enough money.
-So, in such a condition why should one be out from the internet world when you enter that world.
-Let me tell you the other fact i.e the Nepalese people can invest their whole day without even a break on the Internet.
-As you know that there are lots of other stuff that can make you busy and entertain at the same time.
-Some of them, a common might be facebook, youtube, twitter, and Instagram.
+There are many things that we can find online on the internet, from small pens to huge airplanes that can be purchased if you got enough money.
+So, in such a condition why should one be out of the internet world when one enters that world?
+Let me tell you the other fact i.e Nepalese people can invest their whole day without even a break on the Internet.
+As you know that there are lots of other stuff that can make you busy and entertaining at the same time.
+Some of them, a common might be Facebook, Youtube, Twitter, and Instagram.

 17. Are you married?

 Are you married?
-I am asking you this question because most of the marriages are facebook arranged marriage in Nepal.
-People find and are using Facebook as the app or software that is useful for making a relationship like a girlfriend, boyfriend, or even the marriage.
-This is a fact that can be common in different parts of the world also.
+I am asking you this question because most of the marriages are Facebook arranged marriages in Nepal.
+People find and are using Facebook as the app or software that is useful for making a relationship like a girlfriend, boyfriend, or even marriage.
+This is a fact that can also be common in different parts of the world.

 18. Something Weird

-This is the weird fact that In many areas most of the Nepalese people do not even hesitate to marry a person older to the age of own grandfather or grandmother.
+This is a weird fact that In many areas most Nepalese people do not even hesitate to marry a person older than their age of their grandfather or grandmother.

-19. Cows and their manures are sacred so they can be used in any cleanliness regarding works
+19. Cows and their manures are sacred so they can be used in any cleanliness works

 20. Favorite Habitual Words